 - Fruit: if you aren't a strawberry fan or want variation, try using another freeze dried fruit like raspberries or mango!

-- Garnishes: amp up your gluten free donuts with garnishes like fresh sliced strawberries, sprinkles, or coconut flakes.
+- Garnishes: amp up your gluten free donuts with garnishes like fresh strawberries, sprinkles, or coconut flakes.

 Baked Donut Tips for Best Results